 2.8 Upon receipt of all documentation, EADR will inform the parties that it is in receipt of all documentation which constitutes the complete complaint file.

 2.9 Upon receipt of all documentation, EADR will complete the ADR process within 90 calendar days but will endeavour to do so earlier wherever possible.
 In the event of exceptional cases of a highly complex nature, EADR may extend the 90-day period upon notification to both parties.

 2.10 The parties may at any time withdraw from the ADR procedure.

 EADR reserves the right to refuse to deal with any dispute if:

 3.1 Prior to submitting the dispute to EADR, it results that the player or consumer did not exhaust all reasonable means to resolve the issue directly with the operator, and this includes following the internal dispute procedure of the operator if applicable;

 3.3 The dispute is being or has been previously considered by another ADR entity or by a court or tribunal;

-3.4 The player or consumer has not submitted the complaint to EADR within twelve (12) months from the date upon which the player or consumer submitted the complaint to the operator;
+3.4 The player or consumer has not submitted the complaint to EADR within twelve (12) months from the date upon which the player or consumer submitted the dispute to the operator;

 3.5 The claim is brought by someone who is not a player or consumer of the operator and;